-- identify market opportunities to increase market share
+- identify market opportunities that will help you increase market share

-- provide information to plan future marketing strategies
+- provide information needed to plan future marketing strategies

-- allow you to make well-informed decisions about on how to develop your product
+- allow you to make well-informed decisions on how to develop your product

 If you want to be one step ahead of your competitors, you have to assess the status quo first.
 Knowing which areas you need to improve and where exactly can you gain competitive advantage easily, will help you shape your business decisions.